open/close all folders

 - Grass Roots

-- Game of Thrones: Yes, it's a fantasy.
+- Game of Thrones: As with its counterpart A Song of Ice and Fire, above.
+Yes, it's a fantasy.
 Which spends an awful lot of time painstakingly demonstrating why living in a land (mis)governed like the Seven Kingdoms currently is being... is a little too "interesting" for comfort.
 Saying you're watching it for the politics is actually believable in this instance.

 - The Hollowmen

-- House of Cards (US) concerns an ambitious federal government politician maneuvering to rise up the ranks.
+- House of Cards (US) concerns an ambitious Democratic Party whip maneuvering to rise to Presidency.

 - House Rules